Last updated on May 29th, 2024 at 10:02 pm

 Taxis are safe and preferred when getting around at night.
 You can ask your hotel or resort to call a taxi for you.
 Be sure to get take an authorized taxi (they have green license plates).
 Use your smartphone and track the route on your offline map, and if the driver seems to be going off said route, speak up and ask why they’ve decided to take this direction instead.
 At the end of the day, always trust your gut: if a taxi driver seems shady, stop the cab and get out.

 Be aware of your surroundings.
 Avoid walking or driving at night.
 Do not physically resist any robbery attempt.
 Be extra vigilant when visiting banks or ATMs.
 Do not display signs of wealth, such as wearing expensive watches or jewelry.
 Drive with extreme caution, even on major streets, and avoid night trips.
-Road conditions are generally very poor, at maximum width of 26 feet not up to international standards and may be hazardous.
+Road conditions are generally poor, at maximum width of 26 feet not up to international standards and may be hazardous.
 Ensure that you have a cell phone, spare tire, and other emergency equipment.
 Do not do drugs.
 Cartels have made life difficult for the local population.
 Don’t support them by buying their products.
 Drug penalties are draconian, criminal defence attorneys are good but like everywhere else expensive.

 Solo Women Travellers